PRIVATE HEALTH INSURANCE

-Information was obtained about respondents’ private health insurance arrangements current at the time of the survey.
+Information was obtained about respondents' private health insurance arrangements current at the time of the survey.
 Health cover provided or arranged through employers was included.
-Ambulance only cover, and cover arranged under Veterans’ Affairs or other government health benefits cards, were excluded.
+Ambulance only cover, and cover arranged under Veteran's Affairs or other government health benefits cards, was excluded.

-Information was collected for non-remote persons aged 15 years and over in the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS).
+Information was collected for persons aged 18 years and over in the NHS.

 Respondents were asked if they were currently covered by private health insurance, and if so, the type of cover and type of membership they had, the reasons they had cover, and how long they had been covered.